myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/general_hpc_concepts/job_dependencies.md

 sbatch --dependency=afterok:11111 train_model2.sh
 ```

 You can continue chaining models as required.
-As you can see through these examples, using job dependencies in SLURM is a powerful way to automate and streamline the workflow of ML research projects on the Kempner HPC Cluster.
+As you can see through these examples, using job dependencies in SLURM is a powerful way to automate and streamline the workflow of ML research projects on the Kempner AI Cluster.

 ```{note}